-- 3. The infrastructure needed to underpin DSO Section 3. - 4.
-A new discrete DSO directorate and functional model Section 4. - 5.
+- 1. The infrastructure needed to underpin DSO Section 3. - 2.
+A new DSO functional model Section 4. - 3.
 The DSO outputs we will deliver.
 These describe what and how we will deliver DSO Section 5.

 Together, these three parts give us the planning and operational tools and capabilities we need to support the growth and use of flexibility service markets, analyse and share data, enable greater transparency and competition, help us coordinate across the whole system, and enhance our ability to plan and operate a more complex system.
 Our DSO Strategy will deliver a network with greater flexibility and optionality to meet our customers' requirements as GB transitions to Net Zero.
 Our DSO Strategy focusses on the period from now through to the end of the RIIO-ED2 price control (2028) but lays the foundation for the longer term.